weaviate/weaviate-io/developers/wcs/platform/manage-costs.md

 Multi-tenant applications often have active and inactive tenants.
 Inactive tenants continue to use system resources.
 If you are an enterprise customer, it is possible to offload inactive tenants to low-cost, Amazon S3 storage.
 For pricing and configuration details, [contact support](mailto:support@weaviate.io).

+## High availability

+Production systems have stringent uptime and resiliency requirements.
+[High availability (HA)](/developers/weaviate/concepts/replication-architecture/motivation#high-availability-redundancy) clusters help you meet these requirements.

+In Weaviate Cloud highly available clusters are three times as expensive as standalone clusters.
+The extra cost is due to replication.
+HA clusters use more resources so they cost correspondingly more.

+To lower the cost of an HA cluster, choose an appropriate index for your workload and enable compression.
+An HA system with compression enabled is about 1/3 the price of a similar standalone system that doesn't use compression.

 ## Support

 import SupportAndTrouble from '/_includes/wcs/support-and-troubleshoot.mdx';